 Assistant coaches – defined as coordinators/assistant head coaches and all primary position coaches – must be available at least once during training camp to media that regularly cover the team.
-Permission to interview assistant coaches at other times about reasonable football issues should not be denied if the request is made through the public relations department.
+Permission to interview assistant coaches at other times about reasonable football issues should not be denied.

-6. OFFSEASON PROGRAM (OTAs) – To enhance publicity during the offseason and help keep teams in the news on a year-round basis, clubs must open to the media at least one of every three Organized Team Activity (OTA) days.
+6. OFFSEASON PROGRAM (OTAs) – To enhance publicity during the offseason, clubs must open to the media at least one of every three Organized Team Activity (OTA) days.
 In addition, it is recommended that clubs open to the media the first OTA session of the year.
 The purpose of opening at least one of every three OTA days (not one-third of the total number of OTAs but one of every three) is for media to have at least one mandatory access day in each of the four weeks of Phase Three of a club’s offseason workouts as described in Article 21 of the CBA.
 This means that on these designated days teams must 1) make players available to the media for interviews, either in the locker room or elsewhere at the club’s facility, and 2) open the OTA on-field session to the media in its entirety.
 It is permissible to limit the videotaping or photographing of certain portions of these sessions.
 These mandatory offseason media sessions are in addition to the veteran minicamps that must be open to the media in their entirety as described above.
 Any media access to Phase One or Phase Two of offseason workouts is a club decision.

 As endorsed by the NFL Competition Committee in March of 2013, in-game injury announcements to the media must be specific to a body part, accurate, and updated as warranted, including any changes in the player’s status for the rest of the game if it changes from the initial report.
-In situations where players have been involved in major collisions in which a concussion is possible, there will be an announcement in the press box that the player is being evaluated for an injury and you will provide a further update as soon as practical.
+In situations where players have been involved in major collisions in which a concussion is possible, there will be an announcement in the press box that the player is being evaluated for an injury and an update will be provided as soon as possible.

-A player who suffers a concussion in a game will not be made available to the media in the locker room or in a post-game press conference.
+A player diagnosed with a concussion in a game will not be made available to the media after the game.
 The concussion-related medical exemption from media obligations extends to the practice week until the player is cleared to resume activity, i.e. running, lifting, attending meetings, etc. The player does not have to be cleared to practice to be made available to media.

-As a reminder, please note that because the injury reporting policy relates directly to the integrity of the game, compliance with the policy is a subject governed by the annual certifications required under the Integrity of the Game initiative.
+As a reminder, please note that because the injury reporting policy affects the integrity of the game, compliance is governed by the annual certifications required under the Integrity of the Game initiative.
 These certifications are required from owners, club presidents, general managers and head coaches.
-Club management, in consultation with its medical staff, is responsible for the accuracy and appropriateness of medical information that is distributed in response to public interest.
-Also in response to public interest, Super Bowl competing teams are required to submit injury report information during the week between the Championship Games and Super Bowl.
+Club management, in consultation with its medical staff, is responsible for the accuracy and appropriateness of medical information distributed in response to public interest.
+Super Bowl teams are required to submit injury report information during the week between the Championship Games and Super Bowl.

 9. ON-FIELD MEDIA COORDINATOR – Each team is obligated to provide for each game (home and away) an on-field media coordinator whose duties include helping the televising network, sideline photographers and any other on-field media.
 The media coordinator should be located during games near the bench area with direct communication (walkie-talkie and telephone) to the team’s Public Relations Director in the press box.